kamenAleksandrov/draw_steel_hero_smith/draw_steel_hero_smith_app_plan/bugs/Identified bugs and QoL to be fixed.md

 when clicking any field that accepts values in the creator the ap should not defopult to typing in the field

-the starting chars should remember theri values if the class is unchanged

 cannot save the word of guidance in the features panel

 features that require a choise need to be noted